davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_view_composer.md

 ### Can I share a variable just with specific views ?
 (Option 2)
 Yes, with View Composers!!

-View composer attaches to specific views some datas
+View composer attaches to specific views some data.
 - First argument:
   - The views to which we want to pass this variable
   - string with view name or array of views